cuijialang/VHDLinter/README.md

 - [ ] Self-defined types should be commented

 #### Formatting
-Automatic correcting of the following flaws is possible:
+Automatic correction of the following flaws is possible:
-- [x] Removing bad-whitespaces
-- [x] Tab2Space functionality
-- [x] Deletion of trailing whitespace
+- [x] Removal of trailing whitespace
-- [x] Create backup files
+- [x] Removal of bad whitespaces
-- [x] Create output file
+- [x] Replacing tabs (Tab2Space)
 - [ ] Deletion of unused signals or variables

 ## Preview